 (a) notified the worker in writing of the worker's total liability to him in respect of that shortage or deficiency, and

-(b) required the worker to make the payment by means of a demand for payment made in accordance with
+(b) required the worker to make the payment by means of a

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.